Power Splitter, Power Divider, Magic-T for HF, baluns

 The circuit needs larger cores with form factor related to delivered power, better isolation between the two power amps to be split, collector output nonlinearity shall be isolated.
 Signal amplitude on the collector can be a limiting factor.
 Lowering transistor gain might help.

 The performance in common emitter configuration is weak for all above mentioned transistors.
-It is about the circuit architecture.
+If you see HF high IP3 LNA with common emitter super-duper article, the maggot has no clue what he is talking about.
+It is about circuit architecture.

 The IMD3 numbers were confirmed on pocket-size spectrum analyzer of my own design.

 Every 1dB drop in input amplitude resulted in 3dB drop of IMD3 products.
-That's how it works.
-Correct.
 For power level of one hundred milliwatts, the IMD3 is -80dBc or hidden in the noise floor.

 The configuration with micro-coaxial cable or transmission line described in Motorola appnotes is another way, how to make power splitters, dividers, and baluns.
 It can split 0.5 Watt HF signal.
-The core loss is hardly measurable.
-43 material.
-A band-pass output filter cleans power splitter output and adds IMD3 measurement consistency with repeatability.
+The core loss is hardly measurable with 43 material.
+A band-pass output filter cleans split output signal harmonics and adds IMD3 measurement consistency with repeatability.

 Resources